automationhacks/automationhacks.github.io/_posts/2020-03-02-how-to-setup-reportportal-on-a-local-docker-instance.md

 ## Create a blank project

-After logging in as admin, Let&#8217;s create a blank project for our test setup
+After logging in as admin, Let's create a blank project for our test setup

 Go to the top-right icon, select Administrate and then create a new project.
 I have created a dummy project by the name of **test_project**